Nonprofit Business Plan Template & Guide [Updated 2023]

 Yes, both belong in your plan.

-Your mission statement is extremely important as it lays the foundation for and presents the vision of your nonprofit.
-You should clearly detail your mission statement in both the executive summary and organizational overview of your nonprofit plan.
+Nonprofit mission statements, or a vision statement, are extremely important as it lays the foundation for and presents the vision of your nonprofit.
+You should clearly detail your nonprofit mission statement in both the executive summary and organizational overview of your nonprofit plan.

 Your financial projections must include an Income Statement, Balance Sheet and Cash Flow Statement.
 These statements within your business plan show how much money your organization will bring in from donors and customers/clients and how much your organization will spend.